 He lost the position after vocally advocating appeasing Nazi Germany, after he had repeatedly sought meetings with the Fuhrer.
 ‘Democracy is finished in England.
 It may be here’, he stated in the Boston Sunday Globe on 10 November 1940.

 He was roundly disparaged as a defeatist.
 It also strengthened the conception of him as an anti-Semite.
 Kennedy allegedly told an embassy aide that, ‘[some] individual Jews are all right, but as a race they stink.
 They spoil everything they touch.’

 ‘Get laid as often as possible’

 The Kennedy family projected an image of sibling loyalty and family idealism.
-However, this façade concealed an murkier reality.
+However, this façade concealed a murkier reality.

 JPK was a pathological adulterer who was openly unfaithful around his wife, and encouraged his sons to ‘get laid as often as possible.’
 Some of them clearly took this advice and ran with it.
-Joe Kennedy’s most famous mistress was the actress Gloria Swanson, pictured below.
+Joe Kennedy’s most famous mistress was the actress Gloria Swanson.

 He also famously offered his sons $1,000 to not drink until they turned 21, such was his distaste for this traditionally Irish vice.

 There was a dark side to the paternal relationship.
 He allowed his third child, Rosemary, to be subjected to a lobotomy.
 She was left permanently incapacitated.
 According to Kennedy’s secretary.
 Rose ‘was never mentioned in the house’.